KPEval: Towards Fine-Grained Semantic-Based Keyphrase Evaluation: Abstract

 \section{Abstract}

-Despite the significant advancements in keyphrase extraction and keyphrase generation methods, the predominant approach for evaluation only relies on exact matching with human references and disregards reference-free attributes.
-This scheme fails to recognize systems that generate keyphrases that are semantically equivalent to the references or keyphrases that have practical utility.
-To better understand the strengths and weaknesses of different keyphrase systems, we propose a comprehensive evaluation framework consisting of six critical dimensions: naturalness, faithfulness, saliency, coverage, diversity, and utility.
-For each dimension, we discuss the desiderata and design semantic-based metrics that align with the evaluation objectives.
-Rigorous meta-evaluation studies demonstrate that our evaluation strategy correlates better with human preferences compared to a range of previously used metrics.
-Using this framework, we re-evaluate 18 keyphrase systems and further discover that (1) the best model differs in different dimensions, with pre-trained language models achieving the best in most dimensions; (2) the utility in downstream tasks does not always correlate well with reference-based metrics; and (3) large language models exhibit a strong performance in reference-free evaluation.
+Despite the significant advancements in keyphrase extraction and keyphrase generation methods, the predominant approach for evaluation mainly relies on exact matching with human references.
+This scheme fails to recognize systems that generate keyphrases semantically equivalent to the references or diverse keyphrases that carry practical utility.
+To better assess the capability of keyphrase systems, we propose \textsc{KPEval}, a comprehensive evaluation framework consisting of four critical aspects: reference agreement, faithfulness, diversity, and utility.
+For each aspect, we design semantic-based metrics to reflect the evaluation objectives.
+Meta-evaluation studies demonstrate that our evaluation strategy correlates better with human preferences compared to a range of previously proposed metrics.
+Using \textsc{KPEval}, we re-evaluate 23 keyphrase systems and discover that (1) established model comparison results have blind-spots especially when considering reference-free evaluation; (2) large language models are underestimated by prior evaluation works; and (3) there is no single best model that can excel in all the aspects.